 This DEFINITIVE GUIDE TO PROPERTY INVESTMENT is created by property investment company Aspen Woolf.

-It is for first time investors and those thinking about investing in property but don't know where to start.
+For first time investors and those thinking about investing in property but don't know where to start.

-This guide covers property investment in three sectors:
+This guide covers property investment in t hree sectors:

 - Residential property investment

 - Commercial property investment

 - Student housing property investment.